 The mini bar chart will show the cell’s value relative to the range of values in the column, which makes it easy to see how much money our customers spend compared with other customers.

-We’ll do the same for the discount total column, that is: add mini bar chart, rename heading, show currency in every cell.
+We’ll do the same for the discount total column: add mini bar chart, rename heading, show currency in every cell.

 Add our question to a dashboard